fiaisis/admin-portal/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Cypress

+### Running cypress tests against a local dev server (not local production)

+Running Cypress tests for the admin-portal locally will only pass if the NextJS server is started as a dev server `yarn dev` (or `yarn run dev`)

+This is because cypress starts a client in development mode.
+This means that NODE_ENV=development and consequently the BASE_URL (as imported into cypress.config.ts) will be "" (an empty string).
+So it is expecting to run against a development server.

+Attempting to run the cypress tests against a local production server (`yarn build` followed by `yarn start`) will result in failure as the production server expects a BASE_URL of "/admin-portal" but cypress will self configure the test to set BASE_URL to "".

+Comments have been included to allow override the logic and temporarily test against a local production server